 Unsurprisingly, women reported mistreatment more often than men.
 In fact, 65% of the women reported gender discrimination and 20% reported sexual harassment.
 Patients and their families were the most frequent sources of gender discrimination and racial discrimination (but attending surgeons were the most frequent sources of sexual harassment and abuse).

 Moreover, in the 2021 survey from the National Commission to Address Racism in Nursing, 68% of Black nurses reported racist acts from patients.

 And in a 2020 study of racism against doctors of color, 23% of participants reported that a patient directly refused their care specifically due to their race.

 Importantly, when patients and family members make rude comments to staff, it can lower the quality of care provided.
 As we saw in the NICU simulated study, rude comments from an actor posing as a family member significantly decreased the doctors’ and the nurses’ performance.
-And the study authors see a strong connection between rudeness and medical errors.
+And the study authors see a strong connection between rudeness in medicine and medical errors.

 Why would you ever make comments that could harm your health?

 Try your hardest not to add to the rudeness in medicine problem!

 Never be rude to any medical provider – for your own sake and for theirs.
 It’s not okay.